Resources

 Resources about reducing emissions from the building sector

 Along with transportation, the building sector is one of the major sources of climate emissions in cities.
-The following resources outline key steps for reducing emissions in buildings:

 - Achieving Zero: a framework for phasing out CO2 emissions in the urban built environment by mid-century.
 Includes a framework for accelerating energy upgrades in existing buildings.